 Read the document to make sure it meets your needs.
 Remember that if you have any questions you can easily Ask a lawyer.

-Just having a policy doesn’t mean you’ve complied with your legal obligations.
+Simply having a Policy doesn’t mean you’ve complied with your legal obligations.
 Make sure the employer only makes commitments in the policy that it can realistically meet.
-Make a plan for implementation of the communications and use of equipment policy.
+Make a plan for the implementation of the Communications and Equipment Policy.

-The communications and use of equipment policy is not a contract and does not need to be signed or agreed to by the employee.
+The Communications and Equipment Policy is not a contract and does not need to be signed or agreed to by the employee.
 You can ask employees sign to an acknowledgement to show that they received it, but it’s not legally required.

-When the communications and use of equipment policy is amended, keep a copy of each version of it that has been in force, a record of when it was introduced and how and when each version was made available to employees.
+When the Communications and Equipment Policy is amended, keep a copy of each version of it that has been in force, a record of when it was introduced and how and when each version was made available to employees.